carlidel/nocs/docs/tutorial.md

   my_engine.add(a_random_molecule);
   my_engine.add(a_random_bumper);

-  window my_window;
-  // Initialize a window with standard parameters (which is highly recomended)
+  window my_window; // Initialize the window

   my_window.wait_click();
   // Blocks the execution until a mouse click is detected inside the window